 - unique, one-of-a-kind, authentic

 Write a business description that works across platforms

 There you have it—-how to write a compelling business description and great examples to inspire you while you’re getting started.
-Remember to spend time writing a longer, more in-depth description that you can adjust to fit the different character requirements and the different ones for any platform.
+Remember to spend time writing a longer, more in-depth description that you can adjust to fit your about us page on your website as well as the different character requirements for any platform.
 It’ll be worth it.

 Here were those steps for how to write a compelling business description:

 - Customize for each major platform